The right support

 The Toolkit offers invaluable guidance.
 It is designed for teachers and early years workers to use to assess literacy difficulties and dyslexia and to help them in both identifying and supporting pupils with dyslexia.

-Click here for a downloadable leaflet about the Toolkit.
+Click here for a leaflet about the Toolkit.

 Education Scotland Review